Sleezly/FluxWindowsService/README.md

         "StopColorTemperature": 2000                     // Ending color temperature for the evening }

 4. OPTIONAL!
-Tell Flux which lights to control in your HueController\LightEntityRegistry.yaml -- this way you can exclude certain lights complete:
+Tell Flux which lights to control in HueController\LightEntityRegistry.yaml -- this way you can exclude certain lights:
 - if you have HomeAssistant connected to your Hue Hubs, simply grab your LightEntityRegistry.yaml file and use that.
 No extra work required.
-- if some lights should not be controller, remove them from this file
+- if some lights should not be controlled, remove them from this file
-- if all lights should be controlled, skip this file
+- if all lights should be controlled, remove this file
-- if you don't have HomeAssistant, specify white-list of lights to include as follows: light.inside_garage_1 light.inside_garage_2:
+- if you don't have HomeAssistant, to manually specify a white-list of lights format is as follows: light.inside_garage_1: light.inside_garage_2:

 5. OPTIONAL!
 Tell Flux if you have any custom timers you'd like to run in your HueController\FluxTimers.json file: